toolstack/cyan-backup/readme.txt

 CYAN Backup uses a status file to tell if a backup is running or not, if this file hasn't been deleted after a backup is complete you won't be able to run another backup for 30 minutes.
 If you wish to force the deletion of the file, go in to Options and check the "Clear active backup status" and save the settings.
 This will force the deletion of the file.

+= The progress bar never updates until the backup is complete. =

+The progress bar uses AJAX requests to the site to get the status, the backup process is pretty resource intensive, if your host cannot respond to the AJAX calls while the backup is running then you won't see the progress bar move until it does.

 == Screenshots ==

 1. Backups page.